 Internships provide a learning opportunity for a student by allowing them to learn industry best practices from a working professional and provide hands-on contributions to a working organization.
-Internships that meet certain regulations are eligible for credit towards a degree at NEC.
-Some internships also offer the opportunity to both go behind the scenes with an organization's leaders to learn how to run an arts organization and get the chance to perform onstage.
+Internships that meet certain regulations are eligible for credit.
+EM has also developed partnerships with arts organizations to offer NEC students the opportunity to both learn behind the scenes with an organization's leaders and get the chance to perform onstage.
 Interested?
 Schedule an advising appointment.

 In order to advertise an available internship to our student body, NEC requires a full job description complete with: a list of desired learning outcomes for the student, projected work responsibilities, and an outline of where, how, and with who a student will work.
 NEC understands that often the nature of new or small-budget nonprofit organizations and the ability for remote work means some organizations do not have brick-and-mortar offices; however, NEC does require that at least 50% of working hours are supervised in person, and that all supervised hours are completed at a non-residential location (ie, at the organization’s offices, at NEC, at a coffee shop).
 An intern’s job description must not be responsibilities that a host organization would otherwise pay an employee to do.
 Once an internship is agreed upon, both intern and host must sign a contract including job description details and qualifying the intern as a volunteer.

 During the internship, interns must log their hours on the provided schedule and their supervisor must sign off.
 Both supervisor and intern must also complete mid-semester and final evaluations, to be provided by NEC’s EM Dept. Questions?
 Email Annie Phillips.